 Health writing can be a daunting field for new writers.
 Understanding the nuances of the health writing industry isn’t easy, and health communication is continuously changing as new technologies develop.

-If you’re looking to explore career options for health writers and learn how to enhance your health writing skills, this beginner’s guide is the perfect starting point.
+If you’re looking to explore career options for health writers, get an entry-level medical writer job and learn how to enhance your health writing skills, this beginner’s guide is the perfect starting point.

 Getting started as a health writer: The beginner’s guide includes dozens of links to my top blogs and resources for becoming a successful health writer and writing high-quality, engaging health content.
 The guide is perfect for you if you want to learn more about health writing.

 Bookmark the guide so you can refer to it again and again!